EVUS: U.S. Electronic Visa Update System

 What Is EVUS?

 EVUS stands for Electronic Visa Update System.
-EVUS is an automated system that has been implemented by U.S. Customs and Border Protection.
-The Electronic Visa Update System has been created to determine eligibility to travel to the United States on a 10-year visitor visa, B1, B2, or B1/B2, for temporary business or pleasure purposes.
+EVUS is an automated system implemented by U.S. Customs and Border Protection.

-How Long Is an EVUS Update Valid for?
+How long is an EVUS update valid for?

 An approved EVUS update is valid for a 2-year period or until your passport or visa expires, whichever occurs first.
 An EVUS holder can travel to the United States multiple times and for short-term periods.